mormsby/meditrip/README.md

 Build Commands:

 * `grunt` run all unit tests
 * `grunt build` compile scss,javascript and html partials to the www folder.
 To test simply run emulator.
-* `grunt test` watch all javascript files for changes then run all unit tests
+The files are also being watched for changes.

 Suggest more and I will add them or go ahead yourself by editing Gruntfile.js